Neha Saxena (TV actress)

-Neha Saxena is an Indian television actress.
-She is well known for portraying the character of Mauli Banerjee in Star Plus's Popular show Tere Liye.
+Neha S Arora (née Saxena) is an Indian television actress.
+She is well known for portraying the character of Mauli Banerjee in Star Plus's show Tere Liye.
 She was last seen portraying the character of Siddhi in &TV's Siddhi Vinayak.

 Career

 Neha Saxena began her acting career with a role in Sajan Ghar Jaana Hai, where she played Dhaani Ambar Raghuvanshi.

 Personal life

 Saxena was in a long term relationship with television actor Shakti Arora.
 The couple got married on 6 April 2018.